 - Pink cake — I used strawberry but you could color white batter if you prefer.
 I baked mine in a large jelly roll pan so it would be thin, but you could bake it in 9 x 13 or do cupcakes and cut them in half.

-- Frosting — I made my own using THIS easy recipe.
+- Frosting — You can buy ready made frosting or we have a great recipe for homemade frosting below.
 Just add a few drops of pink and a tiny drop of black to get that pinky grey color.

 - Piping bag fitted with a #5 round tip (You can buy these at Michaels, Walmart or here on Amazon for about $1.)

 Once your cake is cooled, cut a circle of cake the size of your jar.
 I used a round biscuit cutter, but you could also use another jar or a small glass.

 Spoon some raspberry jam over the cake, covering the surface and making sure it reaches the edges of the jar.